Stephen E. Jones

 - Magi (i.e. astrologers), "from the east" (probably Babylon), see "his star in the east" (lit. "at its rising") and after observing it for some time (up to "two years" - Mt 2:16) set out for Jerusalem (Mt 2:1).

 - Jesus' birth announced by angels to shepherds in fields outside Bethlehem (Lk 2:8-14).
 The shepherds go into Bethlehem and find Mary, Joseph and the baby lying in the manger (Lk 2:15-16).
-The shepherds then "spread the word concerning what had been told them about this child" (Lk 2:17-18) and "all who heard it were amazed at what the shepherds said to them" (Lk 2:19).
+The shepherds then "spread the word concerning what had been told them about this child" (Lk 2:17-18) and "all who heard it were amazed said to them" (Lk 2:19).
 Note that the account does not say that anyone else went to the stable in Bethlehem to see for themselves.
 Or if they did, what did they see but just a poor Galilean man and his wife with a baby in a stable?
 Jesus' anonymity was protected by his poor Galilean background, the humble circumstances of His birth, the disappearance of the Magi and the low social standing of shepherds.
 But this was all remembered by Mary (Lk 2:20,51), Joseph having seemingly died some time after Jesus' twelfth birthday (Lk 2:42-51), and presumably related by her to Luke (Lk 1:1-4).